NatLabRockies/SAM/doc/source/window-reference/win_edit_shading_data.rst

 #.
 If you are modeling a system with crystalline silicon modules, check **Enable partial shading model (c-Si modules only)** to estimate the impact of partial shading on the subarray's DC output.

-If you have separate shading data for each string in the subarray, for **Strings in Subarray [n]** enter the number of strings in parallel from the :doc:`System Design <../detailed-photovoltaic-model/pv_system_design>` page.
+If you have separate shading data for each string in the subarray, for **Strings in Subarray [n]** enter the number of strings in parallel from the :doc:`System Size<../detailed-photovoltaic-model/pv_system_size>` page.
 If the subarray has more than eight strings, or you do not have shading data for individual strings, enter a one to model losses for a single string.

 For thin-film modules, or to model the effect of partial shading as a linear relationship between the beam shading loss (size of shadow on subarray) and the subarray's DC output, do not enable the partial shading model.